 Another great question!

-Community-centered means that we create interventions, treatments, and resources focused on what the communities we serve need (e.g., Chicago area, adolescents with ADHD and/or SCT, families of youth with ADHD and/or SCT).
+Community-centered means that we create interventions, treatments, and resources focused on what the communities we serve need (e.g., Chicago area, adolescents with ADHD and/or CDS, families of youth with ADHD and/or CDS).
 That means we listen to the lived experiences (i.e., listen to what life is like for you!) of the communities we serve and create help where it is needed.